DekodeInteraktiv/autocert-docs/README.md

 `cert_csr` | The full path to where the CSR will be stored.
 `acme_account_key` | The full path to where the ACME account key is stored.
 If it doesn’t exists, it will be created for you.

+## Usage

+Run the autocert-server script:
+`$ sudo ./autocert.php -c my-config.ini`

+To have the process fully automated, put the script in a crontab.
+Run it every minute if you like.